- JTEKT TOP

 ●(JTEKT JAPAN)

-In addition, it has been rated as Class A in the FY2023 Business Classification Evaluation System based on the Act on the Rational Use of Energy (hereinafter referred to as the "Energy Conservation Act").
+In addition, the company was rated Class A in the business classification evaluation system in FY2024 based on the Act on Rationalizing Energy Use (hereinafter referred to as "Energy Conservation Act").

 *1: Calculated using the actual conversion factor (market basis) for each purchased electric power company for each fiscal year